82 cents. 82 measly cents.

-With this information in mind, when we more closely examine the breakdown of men and women in the workforce, it turns out that personal choices have a lot more to do with the wage gap than any form of systemic discrimination.
-Though of course we should all, regardless of our genders, make whatever career decisions we believe best for ourselves, clear patterns and differences do exist in how men and women in general structure their work lives.
+When we more closely examine the breakdown of men and women in the workforce, it turns out that personal choices have a lot more to do with the wage gap than any form of systemic discrimination.
+Although we should all, regardless of our genders, make whatever career decisions we believe best for ourselves, clear patterns and differences do exist in how men and women in general structure their work lives.

 One of the most easily measurable differences between women and men in the workforce is the number of hours that they work.
 The Bureau of Labor Statistics reports that on an average day, men work 8.5 hours, compared to 7.6 hours for women.
 That may not sound like a substantial difference, but almost an hour more work (and pay) every day adds up over the months and is certainly a contributing factor to the gender pay gap.